 Once everything is installed and configured, Sonarr/Radarr/etc will move your completed downloads to

-/mnt/local/Media/WHATEVER, which will be on the NAS.
+/mnt/local/Media/WHATEVER, which will be on that physical disk.

 As you will recall from the earlier "How does Saltbox Work" lesson, this means everything shows up in the union at

 Local to your site storage, as in a NAS or the like on your network¶